 Here comes the most difficult part — positioning the chair backs, plank, and legs so they all meet and can be screwed together.
 This requires a great deal of patience and precision.
 Once you have mounted all pieces back together, you can paint or wax the bench.
 We recommend not skipping this step if you intend to place the bench outside.

-1 Day – Minimalism With a Soul
+Mass-produced With a Soul

 While most people turn to up-cycling tutorials and project books hoping to breathe a fresh air into old pieces, there are certainly many creatives who would love to personalize a mass-produced piece of furniture.
 When a change of colour is not enough and legs do not seem to do justice, we offer another solution — a change of texture.

-In the picture above is the classic Expedit shelving unit from IKEA with a completely new finish.
+In the picture below is the classic Expedit shelving unit from IKEA with a completely new finish.
 You can benefit from the versatility of the Expedit units while enjoying a piece that doesn't resemble IKEA at all.
 All you will need are wooden planks, four wheels, a handful of nails, and a hammer.
 Instead of smooth wooden planks, you can use wood from a disassembled wooden palette if you like the appearance of rough, raw wood.
 Measure the lengths and cut pieces to size, then use long, thin nails to fix the plank on the unit.
 In most cases, you won't be able to see the nails.
 Once the whole unit is covered with wood planks, mount wheels at the bottom and flip the shelf upside down.

-1 Day – Old Shelves to a New Closet
+Old Shelves into a New Closet

 The last project from our "Trash to Treasure" series will turn two neglected bookshelves into a dream closet.
 Investing in expensive, made-to-measure systems is unnecessary.